BastilleBSD/bastille/README.md

 - 172.16.0.0/12
 - 192.168.0.0/16

+If your Bastille host also uses private (rfc1918) addresses, use a different range for your jails. ie; Host uses 192.168.0.0/16, jails use 10.0.0.0/8.

 Bastille does its best to validate the submitted ip is valid.
-This has not been thouroughly tested--I generally use the 10/8 range.
+This has not been thouroughly tested.
+I generally use the 10.0.0.0/8 range for jails.

 bastille start